sundancezaf/SMTP-Server/Basic-SMTP-Server-Lab.md

+## Domain and Basic Sendmail Configuration
+Any cloud provider and a basic vm will do the job.
+The following directions are for DigitalOcean.
-### 1. Create the DigitalOcean Droplet
+### 1. Create a DigitalOcean Droplet
-1. A basic ubuntu vm will do
+1. Create a new project
-2. Click on the project name, then click on "Access"
+2. On the left-hand side, click on "Droplets" and then click "Create Droplet"
-3. Open the console
-4. Generate an SSH key in your local host
-5. Add the public SSH key to the "AuthorizedKeys" file in the DigitalOcean VM
+3. Choose your region
+4. Choose a basic Ubuntu vm
+5. Then choose the latest version and the most basic options
+6. For the Authentication Method, if you don't already have an ssh key in your local host, generate a new one and add it here.
+7. Finalize all the other details
+8. After your droplet has been created, note the public IP for the droplet.
-6. Log in to your new droplet with "root@your-IP"
+9. Now in your local host you can log in to your new droplet with "root@digitalOcean-droplet-IP"
-7. Note the public IP for this host

 **Create Local Users for Testing**

-1. Create additional users that will be used to test authorization: `sudo adduser testuser`
+Create additional users that will be used to test authorization: `sudo adduser testuser`

 ### 2. Get the Domain
-1. Go to a domain provider like namecheap and get some domain for like $1
+1. Go to a domain provider like namecheap and get a domain, the cheapest one will do.
-2. Set up the DNS like below:
-	1. The MX record is for your mail server
+	Set up the DNS like below (The MX record is for your mail server):

 | Type      | Host                | Value               | TTL       |
 | --------- | ------------------- | ------------------- | --------- |